BenTata-86/BenTata-86/README.md

 **I am currently working on home appliances as a team-leader in verification and as a data scientist.**

-I am currently working on test simulation, prediction and derivation from test datas.
 I have hands on experience with python, sql, linux.
 I have experience on big data and data engineering tools like Scala, kafka I have experince on AWS cloud systems.